Mem28/Mem28/README.md

-👋 Hi, I’m Merlin from Osijek.
+👋 Hi, I’m Merlin from Osijek, Croatia.
 🌱 I’m currently learning web-programming in Edunova.
 📫 How to reach me : jisse.merlin@gmail.com